9Insomnie/ChromeAlone/README.md

 ## Deployment Instructions

-There are currently two supported deployment modes:
+There are currently two supported deployment modes.
+Note that in either case, you should be running `docker` from the base directory of the ChromeAlone git repository.

 ### Deployment from scratch via AWS